Leanne Kiernan: West Ham United

-Liverpool F.C.
-(2021–)
+Liverpool

-On 22 June 2021, Kiernan signed for Liverpool F.C.
-Women, where she was re-united with her former West Ham manager Matt Beard and was assigned the number 9 jersey.
+On 22 June 2021, Kiernan signed for Liverpool, where she was re-united with her former West Ham manager Matt Beard and was assigned the number 9 jersey.
 She recovered from shin splints which had disrupted her progress and recaptured her goal scoring form in the 2021–22 FA Women's Championship season.
 She scored 13 goals for the title-winning Liverpool team who won promotion back to the Women's Super League, and signed a new contract with Liverpool in September 2022.
 On the opening day of the 2022–23 Women's Super League season, Kiernan suffered an ankle injury in Liverpool's 2–1 win over Chelsea which required surgery and ruled her out for several months.

+On 20 August 2025, Kiernan signed a new deal with the club.

 International career

 Kiernan received a senior call-up in August 2016, first coming into the squad for two challenge matches against Wales in Newport.
 She scored the winner on her competitive debut, a 2–1 victory against the Basque Country at Tallaght Stadium on 26 November 2016.

-International goals

-Scores and results list Republic of Ireland's goal tally first.
+She was not named in Ireland's 2023 FIFA Women's World Cup squad.